RoelofSetsFire/data-processing-1/20 Readings/60 Reading 6/10 Readings.md

 ## Recommended Readings (linked for your convenience):

-* J. Heer and G. G. Robertson, "Animated Transitions in Statistical Data Graphics," IEEE Transactions on Visualization and Computer Graphics, vol. 13, no. 6, pp. 1240–1247, Dec.
+* J. Heer and G. G. Robertson, "Animated Transitions in Statistical Data Graphics", IEEE Transactions on Visualization and Computer Graphics, vol. 13, no. 6, pp. 1240–1247, Dec.
 2007. (project page with video)

-* R. Kosara, H. Hauser, and D. L. Gresh, "An Interaction View on Information Visualization,"" in State-of-the-Art Proceedings of EUROGRAPHICS 2003 (EG 2003), 2003, pp. 123–137.
+* R. Kosara, H. Hauser, and D. L. Gresh, "An Interaction View on Information Visualization", in State-of-the-Art Proceedings of EUROGRAPHICS 2003 (EG 2003), 2003, pp. 123–137.

+* Ji Soo Yi, Youn ah Kang, John T. Stasko, and Julie A. Jacko, "Toward a Deeper Understanding of the Role of Interaction in Information Visualization", IEEE Transactions on Visualization and Computer Graphics, vol. 13, no. 6, pp. 1224-1231, Nov.
+2007.

 ## Questions